holoviz/panel/doc/how_to/notebook/layout_builder.md

 - **Deleting a Notebook**: Remember to manually remove the `.NameOfNotebook.ipynb.layout` file.

 - **Renaming a Notebook**: If you rename your notebook, also rename or delete the corresponding `.NameOfNotebook.ipynb.layout` file.
+You will also have to close and (re-)open the Jupyter Panel Preview.

 :::